-- If your Tube is delayed.
+- If your tube's delayed.
 You can claim for delays of 15 minutes or more deemed to be "within TfL's control".

 See our Oyster Card Refunds guide for full details and how to claim.

-A helicopter ride over the Thames is a fantastic way to see the sights of the capital, but it'll normally cost at least £100.
+A helicopter ride over the Thames is a fantastic way to see the capital's sights, but normally costs at least £100.
 However, there's a MoneySaving alternative...

-Take a 10-minute ride on the Emirates Air Line cable car over the Thames you'll enjoy similarly stonking views, with highlights including the the Cutty Sark and Canary Wharf.
+Take a 10-minute ride on the Emirates Air Line cable car over the river and you'll enjoy similarly stonking views, with highlights including the Cutty Sark and Canary Wharf.

 The cheapest fare is just £3.50 one-way (£1.70 for a child) using your Oyster card.
-See the cheapest way to get an Oyster card above, and bear in mind this won't count towards any daily/weekly caps.
+See details about the Oyster above, and bear in mind this won't count towards any daily/weekly caps.

 See the Emirates Air Line website for more info.

-Some rightly question whether London's airports can really be called just that, when most of them lie so far from the city, dotted in all directions.
-Getting to and from them can be pricey - simply turn up and buy a ticket at the train station and chances are it could cost cost more than your cheap-as-chips flight.
+Despite their names, most of London's airports lie far from the city, dotted in all directions.
+Getting to and from can be pricey and could cost more than a cheap-as-chips flight.

-Yet most important of all is to choose the right mode of transport - there's often a trade off between convenience, travel time and price.
+The right mode of transport can be a trade-off between convenience, travel time and price.

-For example, hop into a black cab at Heathrow and it could cost you anything from £48 to £90.
-Uber's cheaper, at a typical £31.
-Take the 15-minute Heathrow Express and it's £22, yet opt for a slower train and it's just £10.20.
-Cheapest of all, take a long ride on the Piccadilly tube line (46 minutes to Piccadilly Circus) and you'll pay just £3.10 with an Oyster card.
+For Heathrow, the 15min+ Heathrow Express is £22, yet opt for a slower train and it's just £10.20.
+Cheapest of all, take a long ride on the Piccadilly tube line (46 minutes to Piccadilly Circus) and you pay just £3.10 with an Oyster or contactless card.